Alaska Medicaid Definition

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income”, “over-asset”, or both, but they still are unable to pay for their care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 Specific Alaska Medicaid Programs

-1) Personal Care Assistance (PCA) – Renamed Alaska Medicaid Personal Care Services (PCS) Program, this program is available under the state Medicaid plan for disabled and elderly Alaska residents.
+1) Personal Care Services (PCS) – Formerly named the Alaska Medicaid Personal Care Assistance (PCA) Program, this program is available under the state Medicaid plan for disabled and elderly Alaska residents.
 As the name implies, personal care services are provided for those who require assistance with daily living activities.
 Program participants are able to hire the caregiver of their choosing, including family members.